Mikopet/mikopet.dev/blog/_drafts/2021-02-12-discord-client-daemon.md

 At the end of the line, there is the `>` redirection operator which points to `&2`, the standard error.
 Because there is an error, and we want to send that in the proper [I/O stream].

 #### How can I use this snippet for other commands easily?
 Just catch an argument and use that in the `which` statement.
 Optionally you can catch a second argument for some delay between the auto restart.
-Some software requires that.
+Some software require that.

 ```bash
 #!/bin/bash